gocongress/collab-repo/README.md

 Give it a clear title, a short description of what should be discussed, and fitting label(s).
 Labels help categorize issues.
 If you are unsure which label(s) to pick, leave it unlabeled and someone will help.

 Shared documents or summaries referenced in issues can be linked directly in the issue thread.
-Use cloud links (e.g. public Google Doc links) rather than uploading personal files.
+Use cloud links (for example, public Google Doc links) rather than uploading personal files.

 ### More Information

-For more information about using GitHub Issues, check out the official [Quickstart For GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/quickstart) guide (estimated reading time is about 10 minutes).
+For more details on using GitHub Issues, see the official [Quickstart For GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/quickstart) guide (estimated reading time ~10 minutes).